Inzu/API_Example_Store/READ_ME.txt

 3. Load the index.php file in your browser.

-You should now see content from the INZU testing environment.
+You should now see content from the Inzu testing environment.

 Change the code in these files to suit your site design.